davidecelano/openshift-logging-efk/README.md

-# OpenShift Logging (EFK Stack)
+# OpenShift Logging (EFK custom stack)

-Deploy Elasticsearch, Fluentd, and Kibana on OpenShift 4.14/4.15.
+RedHat has announced the deprecation of the logging stack based on Elasticsearch, Fluentd, and Kibana on OpenShift using their operators
+ - RedHat Cluster Logging Operator
+ - RedHat ElasticSearch Operator so this project allows to keep deploying the stack (wherever needed) using forked versions of those operators and a custom operator catalog.

 ## Prerequisites